 - Nationals from certain countries are required to pass a Tuberculosis Test

-- The applicant must have an adequate place to stay, and the UK unmarried partner has to have accommodation in the UK without recourse to public funds
+- The applicant must have an adequate place to stay.
+The UK unmarried partner has to have accommodation in the UK without recourse to public funds

 Exemption From Financial Requirement

-The applicant will be exempt from meeting the financial requirement of £18,600 or above if the applicant’s partner is receiving one or more of the following:
+The applicant will be exempt from meeting the above financial requirement in case if the applicant’s partner is receiving one or more of the following:

 - disability living allowance;